BlogRSS Feed

 5. Implement SIOC

 For example, if a customer orders a set of headphones, it likely already comes packaged in a cardboard box.
-So, rather than adding another layer of over-box packaging to ship the product, you can place a shipping label on the existing headphones packaging and send it on its way.
+So, rather than adding another layer of over-box packaging to ship the product, you can place a shipping label on the existing headphone packaging and send it on its way.

 6. Encourage customer action

-Thin plastic materials that are often seen in air pillows, bubble wrap, shipping envelopes, and bubble mailers are usually not accepted in curbside recycling.
-However, if you choose to use these materials, it is helpful to suggest ways to reuse them and offer instructions on finding the closest drop-off location for recycling.
+Choose packaging that reminds consumers of their options and makes for easily accessible recycling.
+Thin plastic materials such as air pillows, bubble wrap, shipping envelopes, and bubble mailers are usually not accepted in curbside recycling.
+However, if you choose to use these materials, it is helpful to suggest ways to reuse them and offer instructions for finding the closest drop-off location for recycling.

 7. Optimize your logistics